electroglyph/dataset_build/README.md

 If you use autosplit, the max sequence length for the model will be grabbed from either the model config or the tokenizer, and then the output will be a JSON file (named output.json) of a list of dicts.
 Key names = "input_ids" and "attention_mask"

 If you tokenize the output but don't autosplit, the output will be a JSON file (named output.json) of one dict with the tokenizer output.

+If you use --model argument with --list, the tokenizer will be used to list the token counts for each language and the total tokens overall (for that tokenizer).

 If you apply the chat template, each text file is stuffed into a conversation like this: